kdoore/1335GitBook/pshapes-in-grid-regions.md

 ![](/assets/Screenshot 2017-09-21 14.00.02.png)

-We could use logic like this to define what shapes are drawn within a region:
+We could use logic like this to define what shapes are drawn within a region.
+The logic is defined within the nested for-loops:

+`if( i < rows/2 && j < cols/2){  //draw region1 shapes   }`

 ```java